woovibr/jobs/challenges/crud-bank-graphql-relay.md

 ### Where to start?
 - If you are applying to fullstack, you must code the Backend and Frontend.
 - If you are applying to Backend, you must code the backend step and the Backend Plus section.
-- If you are applying to Frontend, you must code the backend step and the Backend Plus section.
+- If you are applying to Frontend, you must code the backend step and the Frontend Plus section.

 #### Backend
 The backend must be a GraphQL API that handles all the required items above.